-Lines and creases – so last season, dahling…
+Lines and creases – so last season.

-The blessed Gorden (sic) was on hand to announce the latest evolution of Sensual Purity® at Shanghai, but the big news was not just the concept car itself – which was of course both sensual and pure, but Gorden himself, who has undergone something of a sensual makeover himself.
+The blessed one was on hand to announce the latest evolution of Sensual Purity® at Shanghai, but the big news was not just the concept car itself – which was of course both sensual and pure, but Gorden himself, who has undergone something of a sensual makeover himself.
 The fashion world is said to be agape at his Gorden-ness’ alt-casual get up, a leading couture head being heard to sigh into a tiny mobile phone; ‘Gorden is just so hot right now’.

-But Mercedes’ Chief Design Officer had more pressing matters on his beautiful mind, telling a smitten press corps; “The Concept A Saloon shows that the time of creases is over, ‘with its perfect proportions and a sensual treatment of surfaces with reduced lines, it is the next milestone of ‘Sensual Purity’ and has the potential to introduce a new design era.”
+But Mercedes’ Chief Design Officer had more pressing matters on his beautiful mind, telling a smitten press corps; “The Concept A Saloon shows that the time of creases is over, with its perfect proportions and a sensual treatment of surfaces with reduced lines, it is the next milestone of ‘Sensual Purity’ and has the potential to introduce a new design era.”
 Carnage ensued, and several members of the press pack are believed to have fainted in the ensuing melee.

 The W176 A-Class family of cars has been a major success for Mercedes.
 Since its introduction in 2012 more than 2 million A-class derived models have been sold globally.
 It took fifteen years and two generations for the previous (loss-making) incarnation to reach similar sales heights.
 But unlike its predecessors, the current model line is actually bolstering Daimler’s bottom line and is a significant contributor to the luxury car giant’s past six years of growth.

-The press pack contained the following quote from the blessed Gorden (sic), which says; “The almost production-standard Concept Style Coupé sets a new benchmark for avantgarde design in the executive segment.
+The press pack contained the following quote from the blessed one(sic), which states; “The almost production-standard Concept Style Coupé sets a new benchmark for avantgarde design in the executive segment.
 Its breathtaking proportions, sinewy fluid surfaces and sculptural lines are the physical expression of our dynamic design idiom.”
 Well Gordo, it’s good but it’s not exactly Sensual Purity®, is it?

 But not only did it fall short on the SP-O-meter however, it also fell a bottomless chasm short of reality, because the CLA’s transition from concept to squashed production reality lost every screed of stylistic appeal along the way.
 All of which augers well for the upcoming generation, wouldn’t you say?